 Traditionally, the debate between evolution and creationism as secondary education topics has been a hot button issue.
 As a matter of fact, the famous Scopes trial once focused on the very question of whether evolution should be taught in schools at all.
-However, even if you have no intention of believing in the tenants of evolution, here are the reasons why it might be important to you to at least study it as much as possible.
-If for no other reason, you will at least want to be able to know your enemy, as it is, and intelligently discuss your belief in an intelligent design.
+However, even if you have no intention of believing in the tenants of evolution, here are the reasons why it might be important to at least study it as much as possible.
+If for no other reason, you will want to be able to know your enemy, as it is, and intelligently discuss your belief in an intelligent design.

 10. Christian Theology States You Will Not Be Tested Above What You Can Handle

 The King James version of the Bible states that “There hath no temptation taken you but such as is common to man: but God is faithful, who will not suffer you to be tempted above that ye are able; but will with the temptation also make a way to escape, that ye may be able to bear it.”
 To many Christians, this is not a minor point.
 The verse is commonly interpreted to state that “God will not test you above what you are able to handle.”
-If being presented the theory of evolution in a classroom example challenges a Christian faith to the point where said faith is abandoned, then the onus would seem to not be of the theory of evolution, but rather on the strength of the faith.
+If being presented the theory of evolution in a classroom challenges a Christian faith to the point where said faith is abandoned, then the onus would seem not to be of the theory of evolution, but rather on the strength of the faith.
 It would be the same if a Christian took a philosophy course which challenged a belief in God, or if they encountered an atheist with well-thought out views on God’s existence.
 Faith, to be faith, needs to be able to survive challenges.

 9. Piltdown Man (and other hoaxes)